Postdoctoral Fellow Programme

 As well as these science-based training opportunities, there also almost 100 other non-scientific training courses for personal development.

 In addition, postdocs are able to attend any of the courses scheduled as part of the institute's overall training and development programme and courses/events run by the University of Cambridge Graduate School of Life Sciences.

 All Postdoctoral Fellows at the institute have access to the University of Cambridge Careers Service and are eligible to become members of the University of Cambridge Postdoc Society (PdOC) for life science postdoctoral researchers.
 They offer individual guidance, interactive workshops and career conferences on the following themes:

 - Non-research career options

-All Postdocs should have a performance review/appraisal meeting with their line manager on an annual basis.
+You will also have a performance review/appraisal meeting with their line manager on an annual basis.
 This provides a formal opportunity for review of their progress and agreement on research and development objectives for the next 12 months.